Transformation Double Categories Associated to 2-Group Actions: Introduction

-However, the situation of a global symmetry group also corresponds to a groupoid picture, by means of ``transformation groupoids'', which give a groupoid associated to a group action on a set.
-This construction makes sense not only the category of sets, but also in other settings.
+The construction of a transformation groupoid, coming from a group action on a set, makes sense not only in the category of sets, but also in other contexts.
 Typical examples would include a Lie group acting on a manifold, a topological group acting on a topological space, or an algebraic group acting on a variety.
-In reasonable situations - which always apply in a topos, such as the category of sets, or of topological spaces, one can construct a groupoid which captures the local picture implied by such global symmetry groups.
+In reasonable situations (which always apply in a topos, such as the category of sets, or of topological spaces), one can construct a transformation groupoid which captures the local picture implied by such global symmetry groups.
 These will be, respectively, Lie groupoids, topological groupoids, or algebraic groupoids in the cases mentioned above.

-We can say that each of these situations is an instance of a general process, which can be described diagrammatically, independent of what sort of structure plays the role of ``sets''.
-That is, there is a general construction of a transformation groupoid, which makes sense in a certain kind of category.
+We can say that each of these situations is an instance of a general process, which can be described diagrammatically, and independently of the type of objects playing the role of ``sets''.
+In other words, there is a general construction of a transformation groupoid, which makes sense in a category (of a suitable kind).
 Each of the cases we mentioned are examples of this construction ``internal to'' a chosen ambient category, such as topological spaces, manifolds, varieties, and so forth.

-The situation we describe in this paper takes these ideas in a slightly different direction.
-We are interested in describing symmetry of categories.
-Now, in particular, there are not only morphisms between categories (namely, functors), but also morphisms between these morphisms (namely, natural transformations).
-This means that the notion of ``symmetry'' of a category is somewhat more subtle than for a set, or for any set with an additional structure, such as a topological space.
-Global symmetries of a category are most naturally expressed in terms of a 2-group.
+The situation we describe in this paper generalizes these ideas in a different direction.
+We are interested in describing symmetry of \textit{categories} by taking the notion of a group action on a set to a higher categorical level, both for the group and for the set it acts on.
+Thus we will be studying the action of a 2-group on a category.